t-karasova/grs-samples-python/events/tutorials/tutorial_purge_user_events.md

     ```

-### Clone the Retail code samples
+## Clone the Retail code samples

-This step is required if this is the first Retail API Tutorial you run.
+This step is required if this is the first Retail API tutorial you run.
 Otherwise, you can skip it.

-Clone the Git repository with all the code samples to learn the Retail features and check them in action.
+Clone the Git repository with all the code samples to learn about the Retail features and see them in action.

 <!-- TODO(ianan): change the repository link -->
 1. Run the following command in the Terminal: